iStock Image Credit: ariwasabi

 But it pays to understand who your “ideal” client actually is, which is what I will talk about in this blog post.

 Get to know your ideal client

-If you’re just starting out in business, recognising who your ideal client is can be even more critical.
+If you’re just starting out in business, identifying who your ideal client is can be even more critical.
 It can spare you months of haphazard attempts to be all things to all people – a strategy that seldom proves effective.
-You need to do your research.

 5 steps to identify your ideal client

 By starting with a small customer base and type of client that you want to work with, this will allow your business the opportunity to focus on quite a specific demographics.

 Without extensive resources this means you can give more to a select few – and later focus on growing your customer base to become a bigger player in what may be a niche market.

 Discovering your niche is really based on your skills, experience and kind of knowledge that you have.